Food Cost Formula: How to Calculate Food Cost Percentage

 Takeaway: Always cost your sauces and prep items per serving, then add those costs to the plate they end up on.
 Skipping sub-recipe costing is the #1 reason food cost reports don't match reality.
 Use a recipe cost calculator to speed this up.

-Theoretical food cost is your ideal number — what you'd spend if every portion were perfect, nothing spoiled, and zero waste.
-Actual food cost is reality.
-The gap between them reveals how much money is leaking out of your kitchen.
+Theoretical food cost is the percentage you would spend if every portion were perfect, nothing spoiled, and zero waste occurred; actual food cost is the percentage you actually spent after inventory counts.
+Theoretical is your ideal number; actual is reality.
+The gap between them — the variance — reveals how much money is leaking out of your kitchen.

 Theoretical Food Cost